Here, we're going to look at how to delegate your subdomain to your new dedicated IP. This step is necessary to configure your dedicated IP.

 The domain or subdomain associated with your IP should only be used for sending emails via SendinBlue.

 You shouldn't associate a domain or subdomain used elsewhere to your IP.
-It should not be your website's domain or the domain used for your messaging service for example.
+It should not be your website's domain or the domain used for your messaging service.
+For instance, if your main domain is example.com, then you could go for mail.example.com, email.example.com or any subdomain or domain of your choice, provided that it is not being used anywhere else except for Sendinblue.

 1. Setting up your own domain or subdomain